 Lake Camping in Southern California

-Clearly, northern California is a great place to find campsites in California near lakes.
+Clearly, the northern part of the state is a great place to find lakefront RV camping in California.
 However, it isn’t the only place.
-You see, the lake camping in southern California is different, but equally as lovely.
+Yes, the lake camping in southern California is different, but it’s equally as lovely.
 Additionally, since southern California tends to stay warm year-round, swimming and playing in the area lakes is almost always an option.

 Mesa Campground at Silverwood Lake State Recreation Area